antinomezco/nasa-shopify/README.md

 Features to add

-1. Comments (where needed for clarification)
-2. User creation and login using Auth0
+1. User creation and login using Auth0
-3. CRUD
+2. CRUD

 ## Project setup
 ```